 Sonoma Coast, California

-David Cobb, a marine ecologist by trade, spent years studying soils and climatological charts in his search for the ideal place to found his vineyard.
+David Cobb, a marine ecologist by trade, spent years studying soils and climatological charts in his search for the ideal place to establish a prime vineyard site.
 His search led him to the ridgetops of the Sonoma Coast where he could grow grapes suited to a more complex and graceful style of California pinot noir.
 In 1989, David Cobb began cultivating pinot noir at his sustainably farmed Coastlands Vineyard.
-Coastlands became known through bottlings produced by Hirsch and Williams Selyem.
 Ross Cobb, David’s son, joined him in the vineyards on breaks from college, quickly growing to love the hands-on work of growing wine grapes.
 After graduating with a degree in agroecology and sustainable agriculture, Ross embarked on a winemaking career, learning his craft from an array of pinot noir winemakers on two continents, including stints at Williams Selyem, Flowers, and Hirsch.

 Often the most subtle and sophisticated expression of Cobb Pinot Noir, Emmaline Anne Vineyard sits at the western margin of Sebastopol, California, in one of the Sonoma Coast’s coldest microclimates and gets the most shade and fog of any of the vineyards Cobb works with.
 The combination of pinot noir varieties and the terroir of this small vineyard result in pinot noirs that are delicate and beautifully complex, with relatively low levels of alcohol.